cgbsu/WarpBootstrapCompiler0/README.md

 # This Repo

-Warp is moving fast, this repo is already out of date, there is a WarpBootstrapCompiler1 re-write going on [here](https://github.com/cgbsu/WarpBootstrapCompiler1)
+Warp is moving fast :rocket:, this repo is already out of date, there is a WarpBootstrapCompiler1 re-write going on [here](https://github.com/cgbsu/WarpBootstrapCompiler1)